kusumi/fileobj/README.md

         $ sudo fileobj /dev/sda@:512

-+ Open virtual address space of a user process (experimental and currently only for Linux on >= Python 2.6)
++ Open virtual address space of a user process (experimental and currently only for Linux)

         $ pgrep -l a.out
         10337 a.out